 Much uncertainty lies ahead.
 New regulations and standards are constantly emerging, healthcare dynamics are evolving, reimbursement rules are becoming more complex, and companies are facing an increasingly competitive landscape.
 This challenging climate requires medical device companies to reduce costs, streamline their operations and innovate more quickly.
 Tapping solutions like QAD ERP to manage such a dizzying array of changes is always a smart move.

-In recent years, changes to the global regulatory environment have burdened medical device companies with greater accountability to authorities and higher costs, with little or no commercial gain to be had.
-The FDA’s introduction of the Unique Device Identification (UDI) system aimed to improve patient safety and track affected devices in the event of a recall, but it remains costly and complex to implement.
-Legislation impacting the medical device industry is always poised to expand across Europe and around the world, adding to ongoing complexity of running a global operation.
+In recent years, changes to the global regulatory environment have burdened medical device companies.
+These burdens come with greater accountability to authorities and higher costs, with little or no commercial gain.
+The FDA’s introduction of the Unique Device Identification (UDI) system aimed to improve patient safety and track affected devices in the event of a recall, remains costly and complex to implement.
+Legislation impacting the medical device industry is always poised to expand across Europe and around the world, adding to the ongoing complexity of running a global operation.

 While there is little doubt that the medical device industry faces an uncertain future and challenges abound, organizations will adapt, and advances in technology and manufacturing will play a role in the transformation.
-Managing all the change with a solution like QAD ERP can be the one constant in a sea of change.
+Choosing a solution like QAD ERP can be the one constant in this sea of change.